dicekeys/dicekeys-app-typescript/README.md

 ```
 ## Build electron app for macOS

-First do all the steps before `npm run start` above
+First do all the steps of the previous section and then:
 ```
 cd electron
 npm run build